GOP super PAC canceling ads in Arizona, Alaska

 Former President Trump and GOP mega-donor Peter Thiel both support Masters’ candidacy, but other Republicans feared he would be a weaker opponent to Kelly.

 Senate Leadership Fund President Steven Law said the change was in part due to the $28 million ad buy the PAC made in Ohio last week to bolster Republican nominee J.D.
-Vance, who is running against Rep. Tim Ryan (D) for the seat being vacated by retiring Sen. Rob Portman (R).
+Vance, who is running against Democratic Rep. Tim Ryan for the seat being vacated by retiring Republican Sen. Rob Portman.

 Ryan and Vance appear to be in a close race in Ohio, a state the GOP had hoped would be more safely in its grasp.